K-Sharma95/Kickstarter-Analysis/README.md

-Kickstart-Analysis (Module 1), by Kanav Sharma
+Kickstarter-Analysis (Module 1), by Kanav Sharma